YounesseO/KentaToken/README.md

 # KentaToken Smart Contract - Functionalities Summary
-The KentaToken smart contract is a specialized ERC20 token that incorporates a variety of unique features.
-Here's a comprehensive breakdown of its functionality:

-Inheritance: The KentaToken contract inherits functionalities from OpenZeppelin's ERC20Pausable and Ownable contracts.
-This means it comes with standard ERC20 functionalities, pause controls, and ownership controls.

-Token Supply: The TOTAL_SUPPLY is a constant set to 120
-×
-1
-0
-27
-120×10
-27
- , signifying the total number of tokens available.
+The KentaToken contract is an ERC20 token with several additional features, implemented using Solidity version 0.8.0.
+Here are the main functionalities:

+1. **Total Supply**: The token has a total supply of \(120 \times 10^{9} \times 10^{18}\), defined as a constant within the contract.

-Tax Fee: The TAX_FEE is a constant set to 2%.
-This indicates that each transfer is taxed at 2%, with the tax amount sent to a designated wallet.
+2. **Tax Fee**: There's a 2% tax fee on transfers, and the tax proceeds are sent to a designated tax wallet.

-Tax Wallet: The taxWallet state variable is the wallet address that receives the tax collected from each transfer.
-This address can be updated by the contract owner.

-Events: The contract emits FunctionCalled and TransferWithTax events that log when specific functions are called and when transfers with taxation occur, respectively.

-Constructor: Upon deployment, the contract mints the total supply of tokens and assigns them to the contract creator.

-setTaxWallet Function: This function allows the contract owner to update the tax wallet address.
-It validates that the new address is not the zero address.
+3. **Set Tax Wallet**: The owner can change the tax wallet address.
+The address must be valid and not a zero address.

-burn Function: This function lets the contract owner burn a specified amount of tokens from their balance.
+4. **Burn Function**: The owner can burn a specific amount of tokens, thus removing them from circulation.

-renounceOwnership Function: This allows the contract owner to relinquish ownership of the contract.
-It emits an OwnershipTransferred event.
+5. **Ownership Renouncement**: The owner can renounce ownership of the contract, which cannot be undone.

-pause & unpause Functions: These functions enable the contract owner to pause and unpause token transfers.
+6. **Pause and Unpause**: The owner can pause and unpause token transfers.
+While paused, no transfers can take place.

-getMaxPurchaseLimit Function: This function provides a way to check the maximum token purchase limit at any given time, which is set to 1% of the total supply.
+7. **Maximum Purchase Limit**: Transfers are limited to 1% of the total supply, but this restriction does not apply to the owner of the contract.

-_transfer Function (Overridden): This function handles token transfers while considering the tax fee and the maximum purchase limit.
-It first deducts the tax fee, transfers it to the tax wallet, and then transfers the remaining tokens to the recipient.
-It also checks that the transfer amount does not exceed the maximum purchase limit.
+8. **Transfer with Tax**: Transfers within the contract consider the 2% tax.
+The tax amount is transferred to the tax wallet, and the remaining amount is transferred to the recipient.
+The owner is not subject to the 1% total supply limit.

-To summarize, the KentaToken smart contract offers a unique implementation of an ERC20 token.
-It includes features like a fixed tax fee on transfers, a maximum purchase limit, and owner-only functions such as token burning and pausing token transfers.
-The contract benefits from OpenZeppelin's widely used and security-audited contracts for robust and compliant functionality.
+9. **Events**: The contract emits events for key functions, providing transparency and traceability.
+For example, events are emitted for functions like setting the tax wallet, burning tokens, and transfers with tax.

+In summary, the KentaToken contract is a sophisticated ERC20 token that provides standard functionalities with additional features, including taxation, burn capability, pausing mechanism, and transfer limitations with exceptions for the owner.